ENCODE-DCC/mirna-seq-pipeline/docs/howto.md

 ## SLURM Singularity

 For this example in addition to an appropriate versions of Java and Cromwell, you also need to have Singularity installed.
 For details see [installation instructions](installation.md).
+Note that `cromwell-35.jar` needs to be in your `$HOME` directory.
 The goal is to run the pipeline with testdata using Singularity on a SLURM cluster.
 Login into your cluster first and then follow the instructions.

 1. Get the code and move into the code directory: